‘It’s been relentless’: Smothering summer humidity in the Northeast has crushed records

 The database reveals that much of Southern New England has felt more like the coastal Mid-Atlantic and Southeast Virginia for the past month or so.
 Hartford’s conditions have mostly closely resembled Baltimore.
 Boston’s best match has been Norfolk.

-Unsurprisingly, with all the moisture in the air, it’s also been rather wet.
+Unsurprisingly, with all the moisture in the air, it has also been rather wet.
 Hartford is having its seventh-warmest and eighth-wettest summer, Hanrahan said.

 While it’s easy to complain about the humidity, plentiful soil moisture and abundant plant life are positive attributes.